 Two Parallel Universes

-However, something more complex seems to be operating in these two universes.
+Something more complex, however, seems to be operating in these two universes.
 The ICF certified coaches perceive themselves as being more authentically personal in working with clients than do the renegades.
-Conversely, the renegades are more likely to acknowledge difficulty in working with some clients and to find it sometimes difficult to reconcile obligations to client and equivalent obligations to other stakeholders.
+Conversely, the renegades are more likely to acknowledge difficulty in working with some clients and find it sometimes difficult to reconcile obligations to client and equivalent obligations to other stakeholders.
 Are the ICF coaches just naïve or perhaps more blindly optimistic about their work, whereas the renegades are more experienced, realistic and perhaps more honest?
 Or do the ICF coaches simply do a better job in working with their clients – having received more training and having been tested extensively for their competence as coaches?